 1. Phone scams from phony IRS agents

-Don’t be fooled by these callers.
+Don’t give any information to these callers.
 Ask for a name, title and phone number, but don’t call back.
 Report the incident to the police.

 2. Emails designed to steal personal information